JoJoJet/bevy-mouse-tracking/README.md

 fn setup(mut commands: Commands) {
     let camera_id = commands
-        // Spawn a camera bundle, etc.
+        // ...spawn a camera bundle, etc.
-        // ...
+        //
         // Get the ID of the camera entity we just spawned.
         .id();